by Greg Bryant

 budget.
 Alexander was trying to fragment the allocation of funds -- trying

-to create a fractal by building at different scales (left).
+to create a fractal by building at different scales (above).

 Above: Another fractal down.
 In the 1850’s, Paris prefect Eugène-Georges Haussmann carved these boulevards through dense working-class neighborhoods for the benefit of the upper middle class.
 The doomed communities had human-scale architecture and a robust culture, but were unprotected from large-scale finance.